phpro/soap-client/docs/code-generation/configuration.md

 `Soap\Engine\Engine` - REQUIRED

 Specify how the code generation tool can talk to SOAP.
-By default, we push PHP's built-in ext-soap engine with a PSR-18 transport for code generation.
+By default, we push a custom engine that deeply parses the WSDL for code generation purpose.
+For loading the WSDL, a PSR-18 based WSDL loader is being used in 'flattening' mode.
-However, it is possible to change this to any other engine you want to use.
+It is possible to change this to any other configuration you want to use and provide additional options like the preferred SOAP version.

 [Read more about engines.](https://github.com/php-soap/engine)